zehgobbes/ExtractSUS/README.md

 **ABNT:**

-CARARO, J. A. G.; FONTE, D. O.; ZARA, A. L. S. A. ExtractSUS: Open source for automated data extraction from DataSUS.
+FONTE, D. O.; CARARO, J. A. G.; ZARA, A. L. S. A. ExtractSUS: Open source for automated data extraction from DataSUS.
 Journal of Health Informatics, 2025.

 **MLA:**

-Cararo, J. A. G., D. O. Fonte, and A. L. S. A. Zara.
+D. O. Fonte, Cararo, J. A. G., and A. L. S. A. Zara.
 "ExtractSUS: Open Source for Automated Data Extraction from DataSUS."
 Journal of Health Informatics, 2025.

 **APA:**

-Cararo, J. A. G., Fonte, D. O., & Zara, A. L. S. A. (2025).
+Fonte, D. O., Cararo, J. A. G., & Zara, A. L. S. A. (2025).
 ExtractSUS: Open source for automated data extraction from DataSUS.
 Journal of Health Informatics.

 **Chicago:**

-Cararo, J. A. G., D. O. Fonte, and A. L. S. A. Zara.
+D. O. Fonte, Cararo, J. A. G., and A. L. S. A. Zara.
 2025.
 "ExtractSUS: Open Source for Automated Data Extraction from DataSUS."
 Journal of Health Informatics.

 **Harvard:**

-Cararo, J.A.G., Fonte, D.O. and Zara, A.L.S.A., 2025.
+Fonte, D.O., Cararo, J.A.G. and Zara, A.L.S.A., 2025.
 ExtractSUS: Open source for automated data extraction from DataSUS.
 Journal of Health Informatics.

 **Vancouver:**

-Cararo JAG, Fonte DO, Zara ALSA.
+Fonte DO, Cararo JAG, Zara ALSA.
 ExtractSUS: Open source for automated data extraction from DataSUS.
 Journal of Health Informatics.
 2025.

 **IEEE:**

-J. A. G. Cararo, D. O. Fonte, and A. L. S. A. Zara, “ExtractSUS: Open source for automated data extraction from DataSUS,” Journal of Health Informatics, 2025.
+D. O. Fonte, J. A. G. Cararo, and A. L. S. A. Zara, “ExtractSUS: Open source for automated data extraction from DataSUS,” Journal of Health Informatics, 2025.

 ---